-- To promote awareness & interest in amphibians and reptiles and their conservation.
+- To promote awareness and interest in amphibians and reptiles and their conservation;

 - To supply information and support to members holding such exotic reptiles and amphibians as may be legally kept in New Zealand.